priyapower/Kudos/README.md

 # Kudos
-CRUD project with Python BE and React FE
+CRUD project with Python BE, Flask framework, and React FE

 # User Stories
 ## Backend Stories